 Here's the list for my next year in no particular order with my (highly personal) reasoning:

 The MacDowell Colony welcomes interdisciplinary interaction among composers, writers, architects, film and video artists, playwrights, interdisciplinary artists, and visual artists.
 This is one reason I'm applying.
 The others are: there are no residency fees!
 And, they bring your lunch to your studio door.
 Talk about service.
 They also have rolling application deadlines: April 15, September 15, January 15.
-Location Peterborough, New Hampshire.
+Location Peterborough, New Hampshire--they area accepting residency apps again in fall for 2022.

 The Ucross Foundation provides uninterrupted time, work space, and living accommodations to competitively selected visual artists, writers, and composers.
 Residencies vary in length from two weeks to six weeks.
 At any one time, there are up to nine individuals in residence, a mix of visual artists, writers, and composers.
 Although there is a $40 non-refundable application fee, there is no charge for a residency.
 Artists, writers, and composers from anywhere in the United States and the world, in any stage of their professional career, are invited to apply for a residency.
-Deadline October 1, 2016.
+Deadline check website (usually October).

 The Djerassi Resident Artists Program offers monthlong residencies from mid-April through mid-November to poets, fiction writers, and creative nonfiction writers on a 580-acre ranch located approximately 40 miles south of San Francisco.
 Residents are provided with lodging, meals, and studio space.
 Djerassi is FREE and I'm applying because it's local, and I could take breaks to see my family.
 I didn't think I'd miss them when I was at VSC, but I did.